InnocentBug/G-BigSMILES/README.md

 Here we are listing the known limitations:

 - Uniqueness: there is not necessarily a unique bigSMILES for a given system.
-- Crosslinking: stochastic connections that define a network (including rings) is not supported.
+- Crosslinking: stochastic connections that define a network (including rings) are not supported.
 - Compact notation: some might find this notation not compact enough.

 Further, the implementation of this syntax has limitations too.
 These are the known limitations of the implementation: